Jeff Lucas

-Jeff Lucas is a Christian author, speaker and broadcaster.
+Jeff Lucas is a British Christian author, speaker and broadcaster.

 Career

 Formerly a member of the Council of Management of the British Christian event Spring Harvest, Lucas has historically been linked to the Elim Pentecostal Churches, and also with the Pioneer Network, a Christian network established to "develop new churches across the UK and engage in mission globally".
 He was also the director of Equipped to Lead and is a former Vice President of the Evangelical Alliance.
 He has been a guest on Sunday Nights on ABC Radio, which noted Lucas "has had a strong impact in Evangelical, Pentecostal and Charismatic Christian circles internationally".

-Lucas is a teaching pastor at Timberline Church in Fort Collins, Colorado.
+Lucas was a teaching pastor at Timberline Church in Fort Collins, Colorado, until his retirement in July 2024.
 He also broadcasts regularly on Premier Christian Radio and UCB Radio.
-He contributes a monthly column for Premier Christianity magazine, the men's magazine Sorted and writes daily Bible notes for CWR – Lucas on Life Every Day.
+He contributes a monthly column for Premier Christianity magazine, the men's magazine Sorted and writes daily Bible notes for CWR - Lucas on Life Every Day.
 He has served as a visiting contributor to Northwest University's MA leadership program, focusing on preaching/communication.

 Lucas is an ambassador for Compassion UK, a charity working to help children in poverty worldwide.
 He is an accredited Life Coach with the Paterson Center, and coaches individuals and business and non-profits using the LifePlan and StratOps processes.
 He is also an advisor/consultant to a number of churches, including Kingsgate Community Church, C3 Church, and Christian Fellowship Church, Belfast.

-Lucas is a bestselling Christian author and has written thirty two books, as well as booklets, DVDs and study guides.
-His sales of products internationally have exceeded 1 million copies, and have been translated into German, Dutch, Italian, Portuguese, Korean and French.
+As of late 2025, Lucas has written thirty books.

 Personal life

-Jeff is married to Kay.
+Lucas is married to Kay.
 They have homes in Southern England and in Loveland, CO.

-He has two adult children, Kelly (married to Ben and living in the South of England) and Richard (married to Dana and living in Florida); and two grandsons, Stanley and Alex.
+He has two adult children.